Blog

 Becoming great: 5 common characteristics of the best hospitals

-The U.S. News & World Report released the full list of 2023-24 Best Hospitals Honor Roll on Aug.
-1, 2023.
-The 22 adult hospitals, and 10 children’s hospitals named to the Best Children’s Hospitals Honor Roll, are the top-ranked hospitals in the nation.
-This year, the list of adult hospitals was expanded from 20 to 22.
+The U.S. News & World Report released the full list of 2026-2027 Best Hospitals Honor Roll on August 4, 2026.
+The 20 adult hospitals are the top-ranked hospitals in the nation.

 What do these hospitals have in common?
-The U.S. News & World Report methodology will tell you that they are, objectively, the best: Researchers pore over deep data on measures such as patient outcomes, patient experience, and other care-related indicators like nurse staffing and patient volume.
+The U.S. News & World Report methodology will tell you that they are, objectively, the best: Researchers analyze extensive data on key quality metrics of hospital performance, including patient outcomes, nursing quality, and patient experience.

 But that inherently begs the question: How were these hospitals able to achieve such impressive results in the first place?
 How did they become great?